Hiking in Oregon: A Complete Guide for First Timers

 If not, just get a Northwest Forest Pass (also available at REI).

-There are sometimes day pass envelopes at trailheads, but you should know that the infrastructure on national forest lands is much less reliable (and you’ll need $5 cash).
+There are sometimes day pass envelopes at trailheads, but you should know that the infrastructure on national forest lands is much less reliable (and you’ll need $5 cash in most cases).

 We’re going to organize this list by our personal preference, which is extremely subjective.